sarmstead/giveback/learn-academy/technical-interviews/README.md

-# Interview 1
+# Stark Intelligence

 **Company:** Stark Intelligence, Inc.

 **Company Description:** Stark Intelligence, not to be confused with Iron Man’s empire, is focused on providing superior artificial intelligence solutions to classified governmental agencies.

-**Job:** Full Stack Software Engineer
+**Job:** Software Engineer

 **Job Description:** Stark Intelligence is looking for a full stack software engineer to add exciting new features to Tortuga, a proprietary AI software for reptilian sentience.

+## Candidate Questions (tell me about yourself)
+1. Tell me about yourself and what brings you to Stark Intelligence.
+1. We're an AI company.
+So, curious, would you still code if AI can do the job for you?

 ## Technical Questions (what is your technical knowledge?)

 1. Explain some ways to store a collection of data in JavaScript?

    _Answer: There are multiple ways to store a collection of data in JavaScript.
 An object is used to store key-value pairs.
 An array is used to store lists of data in a particular order.
-At a higher level, one could also use classes to store, mutate, and delete data._
+One could also use classes to store, mutate, and delete data.
+And, at a primitive level, variables store mutable and immutable data._

 1. What is a `has-many` relationship?
 Give an example.